what does orp stand for

 Clean the Probe: After you calibrate, rinse the probe with distilled water.

 Regular Calibration: Calibrate the ORP sensor often.
-Do this based on how much you use it and the environment.
+Use this based on how much you use it and where you are.
 This keeps it accurate and reliable.